yifanwu0909/Interview-Prep/Python_Questions.md

 ## OOP - Python
-In Python, everything is an object, including numbers, strings, functions, and classes.
-This means that each entity in Python has attributes and methods associated with it, which define its properties and behaviors.
+- In Python, everything is an object, including numbers, strings, functions, and classes.
+- Each entity in Python has attributes and methods associated with it, which define its properties and behaviors.
+-
 [Back to TOC](#Python-Questions)

 ## Copy an object in Python
 ### Shallow Copy
-A shallow copy creates a new object, but instead of copying the objects that the original object references, it only copies the references to those objects.
-Therefore, changes to mutable objects within the copied object would reflect in the original object as well.
+- A shallow copy creates a new object
+- Only copies the references to those objects.
+- So changes to mutable objects within the copied object would reflect in the original object as well.
 ```python
 shallow_copied_list = copy.copy(original_list)
 copied_list = original_list[:]
 copied_dict = original_dict.copy()
 ```
 ### Deep Copy
-A deep copy creates a new object and recursively copies all the objects it references.
-Changes to any level of nested objects within the copied object will not affect the original object.
+- Creates a new object and recursively copies all the objects it references.
+- Changes to any level of nested objects within the copied object will not affect the original object.
+-
 ```python
 deep_copied_list = copy.deepcopy(original_list)
 ```